Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Methods

-The QSM reconstruction challenge 2.0 (Seoul 2019) provides the simulated Sim2Snr1 dataset with groundtruth susceptibility maps for evaluation \cite{QSMChallenge:2019}.
+The QSM reconstruction challenge 2.0 (Seoul 2019) provides the simulated Sim2Snr1 dataset with a ground-truth susceptibility map for evaluation \cite{QSMChallenge:2019}.
 The dataset contains an intra-hemispheric calcification that creates strong dephasing effect and is thus more challenging.
-The simulation parameters are as follows: the main magnetic field $B_0=7$ T, repetition time (TR) = 50 ms; echo time (TE) TE1/TE2/TE3/TE4 = 4/12/20/28 ms; echo spacing = 8 ms; the flip angle = 15\textdegree; field of view (FoV) = 164$\times$205$\times$205 mm$^3$ and $1^3$ isotropic voxels.
+The simulation parameters are as follows: the main magnetic field $B_0=7$ T, repetition time (TR) = 50 ms; echo time (TE) TE1/TE2/TE3/TE4 = 4/12/20/28 ms; echo spacing = 8 ms; the flip angle = 15\textdegree; field of view (FoV) = 164$\times$205$\times$205 mm$^3$ and $1$ mm$^3$ isotropic voxels.
 The Gaussian noise is added to the complex data, producing a peak SNR of 100.
-Since only the brain tissues are used to simulate the field perturbations, the background field removal is thus not needed.
-As recommended in \cite{Milovic:L1QSM:2022}, the nonlinear L1-QSM approach uses the provided frequency map with a simulated TE of 10 ms to recover the susceptibility map, the L-curve method is first used to determine the regularization parameter $\zeta$ using the default setting, and QSM is finally recovered using the computed parameter with 2500 iterations.
-As recommended by the MEDI-toolbox \cite{NonlinearMEDI:Liu:2013}, the MEDI approach uses the provided frequency map with a simulated TE of 8 ms (i.e. echo spacing) to recover the susceptibility map.
-The AMP-PE approach uses the unwrapped phase images to recover the susceptibility map.
+Since only the brain tissues are used to simulate the field perturbations, the background field removal is not needed.